- 1. Please give an overview of your role and what this involves on a day-to-day basis:

 I think most of all the charity made me feel comfortable and relaxed.
 Suffering with mental health problems was a huge challenge after taking time off from University and this charity allowed me to take things at my own pace.

+Do it !
 Enjoy it!
 And stay away from the academic section. -or angry Margaret will be on your tail.